Pet insurance explained in just 3 minutes

 Will my pet be covered by insurance when they get older?

-Yes – if your pet is accepted and you continue to renew your insurance policy each year, your pet will be insured for life, provided the premiums are paid.
+Your pet will receive lifetime cover for as long as we continue to offer the product, provided there are no breaks in cover, and subject to the terms and conditions of the policy.
 And it can be great to know you’ve got a buffer as the RSPCA estimates that cats and dogs can live up to 20 years (depending on the exact breed).
 And just like humans, animals may suffer injuries or be affected by age-related issues as they get older.

 Dogs, for example, can experience joint disorders, teeth issues or their sense of smell, eyesight and hearing can start to decline.
 This is when you may find yourself at the vet more often, and you’ll be glad you can claim back some of the vet bills.
 Keep in mind that there are usually age limits when applying.
 With Seniors Pet Insurance, you can take out cover for your cat or dog as soon as they are eight weeks old.

 If I get pet insurance, can I stay with the vet I already use?